 CTLGroup considered several nondestructive evaluation methods, including impulse response, impulse radar, and radiography, and tested them on mock-up samples before selecting thermography to supplement visual inspection.
 Thermography offered the best combination of effectiveness, cost-efficiency, and adaptability for field conditions.
 The firm then custom designed an inspection hoist that could ride the stay cables without damaging them.

-In April 2006, CTLGroup began checking every inch of the cable cover pipes for signs of damage and deterioration.
+CTLGroup checked the entire length of the cable cover pipes for signs of damage and deterioration.
 Where evidence indicates a breach in the cable sheathing, the team is selectively employing infrared thermography to detect possible moisture intrusion.